Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

-where $\mathbf{x}^{i=0,k=1}_j$ is the optimal solution obtained form the first optimization in OSV procedure (i.e., from optimization over $n_r=5$ representative prior models).
-Values of $dJ_{\text{osv},j}$ are shown in Table~\ref{tab:osv-pr}, with the CDF plot shown in Fig.~\ref{fig:cdf-osv}.
-On average, OSV improves the true NPV by 64\% over the NPV obtained from optimization with $n_r=5$ prior models, while the median improvement is 16.8\%.
-In other words, although there is a chance that the true NPV may decrease from OSV (relative to optimization over $n_r=5$ models), the potential NPV improvement from OSV is significant in terms of average (64\%) and median (16.8\%) measures.
-This can also be observed in the CDF plot (Fig.~\ref{fig:cdf-osv}) which demonstrates greater values for positive improvements.
-The OSV procedure is therefore statistically desirable.

-The OSV procedure systematically determines adequate number of representative models in optimization over a large set of realizations.
+We first discuss the OSV results.
+We only consider the optimization over prior models ($i=0$) here.
+The OSV procedure systematically determines adequate number of representative models in optimization over the full set of realizations (which is 50 here).
+The results for five of the $n_{\text{m}}$=25 cases are shown in Table~\ref{tab:osv-pr} (the first row corresponds to the true-model discussed earlier).
 The average and median $n_r$ in this case are 12.5 and 9, respectively (Table~\ref{tab:osv-pr}).
-We conclude that for this problem, $n_r=5$ is typically not sufficient, while optimization over $n_r=9$ or $16$ realizations is more likely to satisfy the OSV validation criterion.
+We conclude that for this problem, $n_r=5$ is typically not sufficient, whereas optimization over $n_r=9$ or $16$ realizations is more likely to satisfy the OSV validation criterion.
+We also observe that the average true-model NPV with OSV is 15.6\% greater than that with $n_r=5$ prior models.